openhab/openhab-android/CONTRIBUTING.md

 ## FAQ

-**Is it fine to go with Kotlin for my contribution?**

-We don't use Kotlin.
-This is due to the fact, that our server components are written in pure Java.
-Even tough the Android community is adapting Kotlin well, most guys from the Java community are not used to writing Kotlin code.

 **Is there an architectural design for the presentation layer?**

 There is no MVVM/MVP or MVC in place, because the app is not too complex